gbdevw/xml-dom-sax-example/README.md

 ## Java & XML : Simple demo with Apache Xerces, DOM & SAX

+Maven based Java project to show how to use DOM & SAX to parse and explore a simple XML file.

 ### Tip to run the commands

 Open a terminal and run the commands from the directory that contains the pom.xml